The goal of Myofascial Release is to eliminate pain and restore function and well-being.

-Swedish Massage uses a system of long strokes, kneading, friction, percussive, and vibration techniques on the more superficial layers of muscles to promote general relaxation, improved blood circulation and range of motion, and relief of muscle tension.
-This massage is ideal for decreasing muscle tension and promoting relaxation.
+I also offer sessions focused mainly on Swedish Massage, which uses a system of long strokes, kneading, friction, percussive, and vibration techniques on the more superficial layers of muscles to promote general relaxation, improved blood circulation and range of motion, and relief of muscle tension.
+This massage is ideal for decreasing muscle tension and promoting overall relaxation.

 Reiki is a compassionate, energetic healing art developed in Japan during the 19th century.
 Also known as the Usui System of Natural Healing, Reiki involves a gentle laying on of the hands and promotes stress reduction, relaxation, and healing.
 Reiki treats the whole person including body, emotions, mind, and spirit.
 Effective when used alone, Reiki can also be combined with other modalities such as therapeutic massage to enhance the healing effects of a session.

 Yoga is an ancient system of physical postures, breathing practices, and meditation designed to integrate body, mind, and spirit that originated in India.
 Yoga sessions are offered to those who simply want to learn this ancient system and gain its many benefits including increased strength and flexibility, decreased stress, improved digestion and circulation, and enhance breathing.
 Yoga therapy is appropriate to help you work through a specific dysfunction.
-Lori also teaches group yoga classes through Boulder Valley Parks & Recreation and guest yoga classes at Kripalu Center for Yoga & Health seasonally.
+Lori teaches group yoga classes through Boulder Valley Parks & Recreation and is a former Guest Yoga teacher at Kripalu Center for Yoga & Health.